wdingmtsu/Master/README.md

 # Master
 The codes associated with each project we finished from SIMIODE (https://www.simiode.org/)

-The following codes associated with M & M Disease Modeling Project from SIMIODE (https://www.simiode.org/resources/700/supportingdocs).
+The following codes associated with M & M Disease Modeling Project from SIMIODE (Brian Winkel (2015), "1-017-T-DiseaseSpread," https://www.simiode.org/resources/700.).

 The codes are: